Vikkiechauhan/Autoencoder-Optimization-for-Anomaly-Detection/README.md

 This repository is the source code of the implementation and experiments of paper **Autoencoder Optimization for Anomaly Detection**.

+Most of the dataset were provided by the university supervisor, some were fethced from UCI websites.
+The tabular dataset contains a variety of datasets.

 Paper related to this project is published in IEEE WCCI 2024.
 Link: https://ieeexplore.ieee.org/document/10650057
 DOI: 10.1109/IJCNN60899.2024.10650057